 In addition, many hunter sales roles reward with autonomy – sale reps who set their own schedules and are more independent.
 If your sale rep has a low autonomy drive, they will tend to need more hand holding by their sales manager.
 They may exhibit more dependent, rather than independent behaviors.
 As a result, they probably won’t achieve their sales quota.

 In other cases, we’ve seen sales reps who were highly motivated by knowledge and learning.
 On the surface this may seem very good.
 They learn everything about your products and services.
 They are a knowledge resource to their prospects and customers.
 However, they can be so enamored with possessing knowledge that they fail to take action.
-They spend more time getting ready to get ready, than taking action on their plan.
+They spend more time getting ready to get ready than taking action on their plan.
+So, why is your sales rep failing?
+They are not motivated by the rewards of their job.
+And you cannot train someone to be more motivated by something they’re not (like money or autonomy).
+It just won’t work.

 3. Cognitive Conflict with the Sales Role